openstack-archive/tripleo-incubator/README.rst

-There are broadly three sets of code for TripleO - the heat templates which define the cluster, the code that runs within instances to map heat metadata to configuration files, restart servies etc, and code that runs after deployment to customise the deployed cloud using APIs.
+There are broadly three sets of code for TripleO - the heat templates which define the cluster, the code that runs within instances to map heat metadata to configuration files, restart services etc, and code that runs after deployment to customise the deployed cloud using APIs.

 The best way to experiment with in-instance code is to build images and deploy